maiatoday/maiatoday.github.io/content/post/Android-Gemini-CLI/index.md

 `gemini extensions install https://github.com/tiendung2k03/adb-control-gemini`

 To use it, prompt like this:

-`inspect the ui on the running emulator` or `start the emulator xxx and run the app on the emulator` You may need to make sure that adb is in your path.
+`inspect the ui on the running emulator` or
+ `start the emulator and run the app on the emulator`

+ You may need to make sure that adb is in your path.

 And that's it for now, this is already a long read.